davet2001/waterdepthmeter/README.md

 ## Background
 Various recurring damp problems under my house, due to drainage problems (now fixed) and high water table.
 Ultimately this required two sump pumps to remove water.
 On an ongoing basis, I wanted to measure and log water depth in the sumps, as well as ambient humidity and temperature.
+Mainly for fun, I decided to go for a semi professional looking device, with a clean look and high build quality.
+I also wanted to try out some 3D printing.

 ## Concept
 Wifi connected water depth meter using ultrasonic transducer and humidity sensor with local display.